mindcruzer/outlook-round-robin/README.md

 ## Notes
 - You do *not* want an unauthorized person getting access to `CLIENT_ID` and `CLIENT_SECERET`, so secure your server.
-- You probably don't run more than one instance of this script on a mailbox folder.
+- Don't run more than one instance of this script on a mailbox folder.